 An individual may bring a formal complaint either without seeking an informal resolution or after attempting an informal resolution through the UWC or another Yale body.
-To initiate a formal complaint, an individual must submit a written statement to the chair[11] naming the respondent and describing the events and circumstances underlying the complaint.[12]
+To initiate a formal complaint, an individual must submit a written statement to the chair[11] naming the respondent [12] and describing the events and circumstances underlying the complaint in sufficient detail to allow the UWC to determine jurisdiction and to provide general notice to the respondent.[13]
 The complaint may be supplemented by additional supporting documents or evidence.
-The chair, in consultation with the secretary and one other member, will decide whether (i) the complainant and respondent meet the criteria set out in Section 1 above; (ii) the complaint, if substantiated, would constitute a violation of University policy concerning sexual misconduct; and (iii) at least one of the events complained of occurred during the 24 months before the complainant first brought a formal or informal complaint about the events.[13]
-The UWC will not hear formal complaints that do not meet these criteria.
-If a complaint is denied a hearing, the chair will explain the denial in writing to the individual who filed the complaint.[14]
+The chair, in consultation with the secretary and one other member, will decide whether (i) the complaint and respondent meet the criteria set out in Section 1 above and (ii) the complaint, if substantiated, would constitute a violation of University policy concerning sexual misconduct.
+[14] The UWC will not hear formal complaints that do not meet these criteria.
+If a complaint is denied a hearing, the chair will explain the denial in writing to the individual who filed the complaint.

 If the complaint will be heard, the secretary will inform the respondent in writing that a formal complaint has been filed and will be heard by the UWC.
 The secretary's letter will include the complaint, any documents accompanying the complaint, and references to the applicable Yale policy on sexual misconduct, these procedures, and any other relevant Yale procedures.
 The letter will also set a deadline five days later by which the respondent may submit a written response to the secretary.
 The response, like the complaint, may be supplemented by additional supporting documents or evidence.
 The secretary will forward the response and any accompanying documents to the complainant.
+[15]

-The secretary will inform the respondent's dean (in the case of a faculty member, student, or trainee) or supervisor (in the case of a staff member) and the cognizant Title IX coordinator(s) that a formal complaint has been filed.
+The secretary will inform the respondent's dean (in the case of a student, or trainee), the dean and the provost (in the case of a faculty member), or the supervisor (in the case of a staff member) and the cognizant Title IX coordinator(s) that a formal complaint has been filed.
 The Title IX coordinator(s) with responsibility for the parties will recommend appropriate interim measures, including measures to protect and support the complainant.
-University officials are expected to cooperate in implementing those recommendations.[15]
+University officials are expected to cooperate in implementing those recommendations.
+[16]